 You can extend your coverage of policies beyond the Defender for Cloud set and create custom policies if a built-in isn't available.
 You can also incorporate Guest Configuration policies, which measure compliance inside your guest VMs within your subscriptions.

 Apply Defender for Cloud Endpoint Protection and Vulnerability Management controls

 Endpoint protection is essential to ensuring infrastructure remains secure and available.
 As part of any strategy for endpoint protection and vulnerability management, you'll be able to measure compliance centrally to ensure malware protection is enabled and configured through the Endpoint protection assessment and recommendations in Microsoft Defender for Cloud.

 Centralized visibility of your baseline across multiple subscriptions

 By applying the tenant reader roll, you can get visibility across your tenant of the status of each of the policies that are being evaluated as part of the Defender for Cloud secure score, Azure Policy, and Guest Config policies.
 You funnel that to your organizational compliance dashboard for central reporting of the state of your tenant.

-Additionally, as part of Defender for Cloud Standard, you can use the policy Enable the built-in vulnerability assessment solution on virtual machines (powered by Qualys) to scan your VMs for vulnerabilities, and have those reflected directly in Defender for Cloud.
+Additionally, as part of Defender for Servers, you can use the policy Enable the built-in vulnerability assessment solution on virtual machines (powered by Qualys) to scan your VMs for vulnerabilities, and have those reflected directly in Defender for Cloud.
 If you already have a Vulnerability scanning solution deployed in your enterprise, you can use the alternate policy Vulnerability assessment solution, which should be installed on your virtual machines for Deploying a partner vulnerability scanning solution.

 Initial deployment objectives